 How to install RSAT on computers with older versions of Windows

-In Microsoft’s perfect world, we’d all be running the latest and greatest version of Windows and we’d have zero complaints.
+In Microsoft’s perfect world, we’d all have the latest and greatest Windows PC, and we’d have zero complaints.
+(When pigs fly, am I right?)
 Instead, we live in a world with people like me who resist change while kicking and screaming.
 Thankfully, Microsoft still provides downloads for Remote Server Administration Tools for Windows 8.1 and older versions of Windows 10.

-As a side note, if you’re still running Windows 8.1, just know that I’m silently judging you from across the internet.
+As a side note, if you’re still running Windows 8.1 (a slight upgrade from one of the worst Windows operating systems), just know that I’m silently judging you from across the internet.

 If you're looking for other tools to enhance your work life, download a free trial of PDQ Deploy & Inventory, and sit back and relax while this dynamic duo keeps your network environment up to date with the latest applications and patches.
 If you manage remote devices, then try out PDQ Connect.
 Connect helps you manage those hard-to-reach remote devices as if they’re right in front of you.